vinceng1802/NEON-download/README.md

 File: NEON-download_script.R
 Description - Script to download data sets, specifically for landbird and mammal data, from the NEON website and importing the data.
 Every sampling recorded per site is stacked into easy-to-read Excel sheets.

+File: NEON-manip_script.R
+Description - Script to manipulate data sets downloaded from the NEON website via 'NEON-download_script', specifically for landbird and mammal data.

 File: README.md
 Description - Text file containing an overview of all of the files located within the NEON-download package